samuelyu2002/ImVisible/README.md

-# Pedestrian Traffic Lights Dataset (PTL) and Traffic Light Detector LYTNet
+# Pedestrian Traffic Lights Dataset (PTL) and Traffic Light Detector LytNet

 ### Introduction
 This project consists of three sections.
 First, we provide an image dataset of street intersections, labelled with the color of the corresponding pedestrian traffic light and the position of the zebra crossing in the image.
-Second, we provide a neural network adapted off of MobileNet v2 (LYTNet) that accepts a larger input size while still running at near real-time speeds on an IPhone 7.
-Third, we provide a demo iOS application that is able to run LYTNet and output the appropriate information onto the phone screen.
+Second, we provide a neural network adapted off of MobileNet v2 (LytNet) that accepts a larger input size while still running at near real-time speeds on an IPhone 7.
+Third, we provide a demo iOS application that is able to run LytNet and output the appropriate information onto the phone screen.

 Our full paper is available at: https://arxiv.org/abs/1907.09706